-As it happens, the Black Panthers declined precisely because it doubled down on its dragon-type organizing and even turning into internal authoritarianism and violence.7 Rather than facing a great betrayer, the internal authoritarianism simply drove people away and demobilized their movement.
+As it happens, the Black Panthers declined precisely because it doubled down on its dragon-type organizing and even turning into internal authoritarianism and violence.
+Rather than facing a great betrayer, the internal authoritarianism simply drove people away and demobilized their movement.
 Shoatz's rumination on marronage, dragons, and hydras-and indeed many other Black anarchic radicals-are precisely placed within the context of the failure of the Black Panthers' organizational form.

-The crucial difference in the sophistication of police carceral power and the experience of the Black Panther Party and successors like the Black Liberation Army informs what is perhaps the most significant project for Black autonomy today: Cooperation Jackson.
-Cooperation Jackson is a network of worker cooperatives and community institutions in Jackson, Mississippi that aims to build economic democracy and community power in communities that have historically been abandoned by the State.

-In building community autonomy in the urban, Cooperation Jackson essentially satisfies Kropotkin's concern against militancy drainage.
-In where according to one anthropological report published in 1937 (during the American colonial period), the Remontados of Rizal province were inclined towards democratic politics where they elect barrio presidents, vice presidents, councilors, secretaries, chief of police, and members of their police.7 (Though perhaps Bookchin ought to be credited for recognizing that there is something liberating about mountain air that generates liberatory politics when he noted that the mountains of Greece provided fertile ground for early democratic politics or how the Green Mountains of Vermont informed democratic assemblies in his native Vermont.8 Though, unfortunately, Bookchin never explored this insight in depth before he died.)
+The crucial difference in the sophistication of police carceral power and the experience of the Black Panther Party and successors like the Black Liberation Army informs what is perhaps the most significant more the case in the Philippines that the mountain air makes one free.
+This irony is made stronger where according to one anthropological report published in 1937 (during the American colonial period), the Remontados of Rizal province were inclined towards democratic politics where they elect barrio presidents, vice presidents, councilors, secretaries, chief of police, and members of their police.
+(Though perhaps Bookchin ought to be credited for recognizing that there is something liberating about mountain air that generates liberatory politics when he noted that the mountains of Greece provided fertile ground for early democratic politics or how the Green Mountains of Vermont informed democratic assemblies in his native Vermont.
+Though, unfortunately, Bookchin never explored this insight in depth before he died.)

 Elsewhere in the Philippines, various revolts against the Spanish colonial State built spaces of autonomy as more recognizable and intentional rebel peripheries, moving to the politics of rebellion.
-One notable event on the island of Bohol called the Dagohoy rebellion founded several barrios in the interior boondocks of the island to live autonomous of the colonial State for 85 years, conquered and co-opted only in 1829.
-With their base in the mountains of Inabangan and Talibon, Dagohoy and his followers lived full lives free from colonial burdens.9 Their rebel periphery prefigured much of the Maoist strategy between "red areas" controlled by the Maoists and "white areas" still nominally under control by the State.
+One notable event on the island of Bohol called the Dagohoy rebellion founded several barrios in the interior boondocks of the island to live autonomous of the colonial State for 85 years, conquered and coopted only in 1829.
+With their base in the mountains of Inabangan and Talibon, Dagohoy and his followers lived full lives free from colonial burdens.
+Their rebel periphery prefigured much of the Maoist strategy between red areas controlled by the Maoists and white areas still nominally under control by the State.
 During the rebellion, Inabangan and Talibon prefigured the red areas which acted as safe zones for subterfuge and occasional raids elsewhere on the island of Bohol, much like white areas today.

-During the late Spanish period and the American colonial period, millenarian and apocalyptic movements went to the mountains where they could practice their faith and found utopian communities in peace, some of which were violently repressed by the Spanish colonial State like that of the Aritao Commune of Hermano Pule.10 Many of these millenarian
+During the late Spanish period and the American colonial period, millenarian and apocalyptic movements went to the mountains where they could practice their faith and found utopian communities in peace, some of which were violently repressed by the Spanish colonial